South African Horse Racing Tips

 The oldest racecourse in the country having been founded in 1882, Kenilworth is the home to the Sun Met, a race meeting that often brings in well over 50,000 spectators.
 Numerous Grade 1 contests are run here and it is a valuable part of the economy in Cape Town.

-The main difference between British and South African racing is the ground conditions.
-Obviously being in the southern Hemisphere, South Africa is at the mercy of the sun far more often than Britain and races are consequently run on firm ground more often than not.
+The main similarity between Australian and South African racing is the ground conditions.
+Obviously being in the Southern Hemisphere, both countries are at the mercy of the sun and races are consequently run on firm ground more often than not.

-How to bet on South African racing in the UK
+How to bet on South African racing in Australia

 Which bookmakers offer betting on South African Horse Racing?

-Betting on South African racing is popular among British punters and therefore almost every bookmaker offers odds.
+Betting on South African racing is popular among Australian punters and therefore almost every bookmaker offers odds.

 South African Horse Racing Odds

-South African horse racing odds are very similar to those in Britain.
+South African horse racing odds are very similar to those in Australia.
 You may get the odd weirdly-priced horse (for example 17-5), but other than that it is pretty much business as usual.

 Where to find South African Horse Racing Results